calixfar/ARTICLES/how_to_create_context_VTEX_IO.md

 ![files](/arquivos/files.png)

-Each file has a special function, we will begin speaking of `context.tsx` file.
+Each file has a special function, we will begin speaking of the `context.tsx` file.

 ```tsx
 import { createContext } from 'react'